AngelosChatz/Evaluating_Wind_Repowering/README.md

 Firstly, install the necessary libraries listed in requirements.txt and athen run the submodels in the following prioritized order:

-1.Rotor_diameter_(Class influenced)      : Estimates the rotor diameters of the wind turnines missing that data, based on classification, with a log-log approach
+1. Rotor_diameter_(Class influenced)      : Estimates the rotor diameters of the wind turnines missing that data, based on classification, with a log-log approach
-2.Complex_or_flat                        : Assigns complexity to terrain based on Slope, and Terrain Ruggedness Index value 3.Area_per_Country                       : Calculates the area per wind park 4.ClassificationWT_EU                    : Reads a GIS classification map and assigins each park a class 5.Repowering_Calculation_Stage_1_(Float) : Calcualtes the repowered capacity of every wind park in the EU, number of turbines is a real number (Float)
+2. Complex_or_flat                        : Assigns complexity to terrain based on Slope, and Terrain Ruggedness Index value
-6.Approach_1_ninja_wt                    : Calculates the repowered capacity of every wind park in the EU, number of turbines is an integer, with 4 different approaches increasing in land flexibility
+3. Area_per_Country                       : Calculates the area per wind park
-  Approach_2_ninja_wt
+4. ClassificationWT_EU                    : Reads a GIS classification map and assigins each park a class
-  Approach_3_ninja_wt
+5. Repowering_Calculation_Stage_1_(Float) : Calcualtes the repowered capacity of every wind park in the EU, number of turbines is a real number (Float)
-  Approach_4_ninja_wt
+6. Approach_*_ninja_wt                    : Calculates the repowered capacity of every wind park in the EU, number of turbines is an integer, with 4 different approaches increasing in land flexibility
-7.Repowering_Capacity_Comaprisons        : Succesfull repowerings per country and average power increase (percentage) per apporach
+7. Repowering_Capacity_Comaprisons        : Succesfull repowerings per country and average power increase (percentage) per apporach
    Additional_Result_plots                : Growth rate incorporation in cummulative EU projection to 2050, Power density per country, Comparative power density per approach, Required land area comparison (2,3,baseline)
    Plot_Repowering_Capacity               : Total Eu Capacity for each approach, with 1 year wind farm construction delay, Approaches comparison bar chart per country, and growth rate per approach

 #Outputs